What patients and families need to know

 Professor of Pediatrics, George Washington University School of Medicine and Health Science

-Patricio Ray, MD, is the “Robert Parrott” Professor of Pediatrics, at Children’s National Health System and the George Washington University School of Medicine, and an Adjunct Professor of Pediatrics at Georgetown University School of Medicine.
+Patricio Ray, M.D., is the Robert Parrott Professor of Pediatric Research at Children’s National Health System and the George Washington University School of Medicine.
+He is also an adjunct professor of pediatrics at Georgetown University School of Medicine.

-As a faculty at Children’s, Dr. Ray established one of the first pediatric nephrology research program in the country to study the pathogenesis of HIV-associated renal diseases.
-His research program at Children’s has received grant support from four different NIH Institutes.
+As a faculty member at Children’s National, Dr. Ray established one of the first pediatric nephrology research program in the country to study the pathogenesis of HIV-associated renal diseases.
+His research program at Children’s National has received grant support from four different NIH Institutes.
 Dr. Ray’s work on the elucidation of the mechanisms by which HIV-1 induces renal injury in children has received national and international recognition.
-Dr Ray has published more than 80 articles related to pediatric renal diseases, and is currently exploring the role of heparin binding growth factors in the pathogenesis of acute kidney injury, vascular leakage and bleeding disorders in critically ill children under the sponsor of an NIH RO-1.
-Dr. Ray also focuses on educational research training efforts for fellows and young faculty at the Children’s National Health System, and underrepresented minority trainees.
+Dr. Ray has published more than 80 articles related to pediatric renal diseases, and is currently exploring the role of heparin binding growth factors in the pathogenesis of acute kidney injury, vascular leakage and bleeding disorders in critically ill children under the sponsor of an NIH RO-1.
+Dr. Ray also focuses on educational research training efforts for fellows and young faculty at the Children’s National, and underrepresented minority trainees.